abalfoort/iso-constructor/man/iso-constructor.1.md

 If you have these (recommended) packages installed, the Qemu test button will be available:
 :   qemu-utils, qemu-system-x86, qemu-system-gui, ovmf

+Note: if you test ISO builds newer than your host system the ISO might not boot or there are erros.
+Upgrade qemu to the latest version (backports).

 # REPOSITORY

 You can create a pool directory structure as in the live Debian ISOs.
 Any .deb are updated automatically during build.
 Release information in the dists directory is generated during build.